Best Biking Trails Around Jackson

 For complete information and maps of the Pathways, visit Friends of Pathways.

 Just inside the Grand Teton National Park on Highway 89 is a place called Moose Junction.
 Park at the Craig Thomas Discovery & Visitor Center and unload your bikes for a scenic Pathway ride to Jenny Lake.
 Just over 7 miles to the lake, this is a great biking experience out in nature and you might even see moose along the way.

 If you’re ready to climb in elevation, Old Pass Road will take you over 2,000 vertical feet from beginning to end.
 The start of this paved pathway is just 7 miles west of Jackson in Wilson WY.
 This ride will take you to the top of Teton Pass and is well worth the effort when you see the stunning views.

 Biking is a great way to see Yellowstone, but there are some things to know before heading out.
 Yellowstone permits bicycling on established public roads, parking areas, and designated routes.
 Bikes are prohibited on backcountry trails and boardwalks.
 Yellowstone National Park Lodges rents bicycles at the Old Faithful Snow Lodge.
 This allows access to a range of bike routes from 3 to 21 miles.
 You can also check out the businesses that have bike rentals available.

-So don’t leave your bike at home when you come to Jackson for vacation.
+So don’t leave your bike at home when you come to Jackson for vacation (or grab a rental from any of the great spots around town).
 Get out there and go!